-Stamford authorities take sexual assault charges very seriously, and a conviction could lead to jail time.
+Authorities take sexual assault charges very seriously, and a conviction could lead to jail time.
 For help building a strong defense, contact a Stamford second-degree sexual assault lawyer as soon as possible.

-What Constitutes Sexual Assault in the Second Degree in Stamford?
+What Constitutes Sexual Assault in the Second-Degree in Stamford?

 - Impaired because of mental disability or disease and incapable of consent

 - Less than 18 years old, if the alleged actor is their guardian,

 - Under the accused person’s supervision in the custody of law enforcement, the Commissioner of Development Services, or a hospital

 - An emotionally-dependant patient, if the alleged actor is a psychotherapist